bbrownekianda/docs/content/docs/platform/controls/input/file-upload.md

 ![Select file upload file to edit](/images/File_Upload_Edit.jpg)

-The **Edit field - File** dialog box will open, enabling you to choose from the same range of options as appear in the **New field - file** dialog box (as already discussed in [How to get started](/docs/platform/controls/input/file-upload#how-to-get-started)).
+The **Edit field - File** dialog box will open, enabling you to choose from the same range of options as appear in the **New field - File** dialog box (as already discussed in [How to get started](/docs/platform/controls/input/file-upload#how-to-get-started)).

 ![Edit date field dialog box](/images/File_Upload_Edit_Field_dialog_box.jpg)